Wander Franco Player Props: Rays vs. Reds

 Wander Franco At The Plate

-- Franco leads Tampa Bay with a slugging percentage of .586, fueled by 12 extra-base hits.
+- Franco has an OPS of .938, fueled by an OBP of .363 and a team-best slugging percentage of .575 this season.

-- Among qualifying hitters in MLB, he ranks 50th in batting average, 88th in on-base percentage, and 21st in slugging.
+- Among qualifying batters in MLB action, he ranks 43rd in batting average, 75th in on-base percentage, and 20th in slugging.

-- Franco has picked up a hit in 12 of 17 games this year, with multiple hits six times.
+- Franco has picked up a hit in 13 of 18 games this season, with multiple hits six times.

-- Franco has driven in a run in nine games this year (52.9%), including three games with more than one RBI (17.6%).
-He has also driven in three or more of his team's runs in one contest.
+- Franco has had an RBI in nine games this season (50.0%), including three multi-RBI outings (16.7%).
+He has also driven home three or more of his team's runs in one contest.

-- In 10 of 17 games this year, he has scored, including multiple runs once.
+- In 10 of 18 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.